firehol/firehol/doc/firehol/firehol-modifiers.5.md

 ipv6 *definition-or-command* *argument*...

+[both] *definition-or-command* *argument*...

 # DESCRIPTION

+When preceded by a modifier, any command or definition can be made to apply to IPv4 or IPv6 only.

-Without a modifier, interface and router definitions and commands that come before either will be applied to both IPv4 and IPV6.
+Without a modifier, interface and router definitions and commands that come before either get applied to `both` IPv4 and IPV6.

 Commands within an `interface` or `router` assume the same behaviour as the enclosing definition.

-When preceded by a modifier, the command or definition can be made to apply to IPv4 or IPv6 only.
-Note that you cannot create an IPv4 only command within and IPv6 interface or vice-versa.
+You cannot create an IPv4 command within an IPv6 interface or router nor IPv6 within IPv4.

 Examples: